iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Exact Conjugate Gradient Convergence.md

 \end{aligned}
 $$

 We applied the Chebyshev Bound theorem proved in the previous part.
-And $\kappa_0 = (\lambda_n - \lambda_1)/\lambda_1$, and that is the maximal bound for the absolute value of the polynomial.
+And $\kappa_0 = \lambda_n/\lambda_2$, and that is the maximal bound for the absolute value of the polynomial.
 Let's state the results here:

 > $$
 > \frac{\Vert e_k\Vert_A}{\Vert e_0\Vert_A} \le